valkey-io/valkey-doc/docs/manual/patterns/twitter-clone.md

 Hashes are the ideal data structure to represent *objects*.
 For example we use Hashes in order to represent Users and Updates in our Twitter clone.

-Okay, we just exposed the basics of the Redis main data structures, we are ready to start coding!
+Okay, we just exposed the basics of the Valkey main data structures, we are ready to start coding!

 Prerequisites